bhushm/covid-expression/README.md

 ## Methods

-- This project uses k-means clustering to cluster the countries into groups based on their freedom of press levels.
+- This project uses k-means clustering to cluster the countries into groups based on their freedom of expression levels.
 - The COVID response stringency levels are then compared between these clusters.